phylhom/phylhom.github.io/_posts/2023-10-09-chaillou-SFM-microbiology-2023.md

 ---

 The 18th national congress for the French Microbiology Society (SFM) was held in Rennes the 4-6th October.
-Stéphane was welcome as a guest and gave an introduction conference in the session dedicated to “microbes and functional foods”.
-He delivered a 25 min talk untitled ”Design of microbial solutions for sustainable and healthy fermented food: perspectives & challenges”.
+[Stéphane](/team/stephane-chaillou/) was welcome as a guest and gave an introduction conference in the session dedicated to “microbes and functional foods”.
+He delivered a 25 min talk untitled *”Design of microbial solutions for sustainable and healthy fermented food: perspectives & challenges”*.

 ![](/img/2023_news_sfm.png)